whiskyechobravo/kerko/docs/getting-started.md

     To exit the interactive shell, enter `exit` or press ++ctrl+d++ at the command prompt.

-!!! tip "Building a Docker image for production"
+!!! tip "Customizing the Docker image"

-    The `Makefile` is just an example that shows how to build and interact with a dockerized KerkoApp.
-For production use, you might want to clone the full [KerkoApp repository][KerkoApp], make some changes to its `Dockerfile`, and build your own image.
+    The `Makefile` shows a way of building and interacting with a dockerized KerkoApp.
+However, there is no single way to setting up Docker containers.

     For full documentation on how to run Docker containers, including port mapping and volume binding, see the [Docker documentation].

 ## Creating a custom application